lyssphacker/talks/seminar-on-object-oriented-programming/seminar-on-object-oriented-programming.md

 ### Data abstraction
 The way objects are used today is a little bit confusing because they're intertwined with a another set of ideas that came out of the 70s that are very similar, particularly in implementation these days and that's what's called data abstraction.
 Data abstraction looks a lot like object-oriented programming but its intent is different.
 The intent of data abstraction is to take a system that you're familiar with, like Pascal or Fortran, that is starting to run into difficulties of various kinds.
-Difficulties are usually a representational ones I
+Difficulties are usually a representational ones I think everybody's had the experience
-26:36think everybody's had the experience 26:38programming in a language with data 26:41structures you get this big system done
+26:38programming in a language with data 26:41structures you get this big system done
 26:44you decide you need to change your